boundlessgeo/qgis-geogiglight-plugin/docs/source/usage.rst

 shared service which can work as the centralized repository and a local GeoGig server per each collaborator**.

-In this case the sharing workflow needs a bit more of explanation.
+In this case, the sharing workflow needs a bit more of explanation.

 Managing remote connections
 ...........................